thin-edge/thin-edge.io/docs/src/tutorials/supported_operations.md

 ### `thin-edge.io` Supported Operations API

 The Supported Operations utilises the file system to add and remove operations.
 A special file placed in `/etc/tedge/operations` directory will indicate that an operation is supported.
-The specification for the operation files is described in `thin-edge.io` specifications repository[src/supported-operations/README.md](https://github.com/thin-edge/thin-edge.io-specs/blob/main/src/supported-operations/README.md)
+The specification for the operation files is described in `thin-edge.io` specifications repository [src/supported-operations/README.md](https://github.com/thin-edge/thin-edge.io-specs/blob/main/src/supported-operations/README.md)

 Supported operations are declared in the cloud specific subdirectory of `/etc/tedge/operations` directory.

 ## Custom Supported Operations